 NUTR 320: Micronutrient Metabolism and Nutritional Supplementation (2)

 Micronutrient metabolism is the study of micronutrients (vitamins and minerals) and includes the food sources, the process of digestion, absorption, metabolism and biochemical functions.
 Micronutrients are essential in the diet and often play supporting biochemical roles in energy metabolism of macronutrients.
 Micronutrients are often supplemented in the diet and this course will discuss the risks and benefits of supplementation for various conditions and diverse/ global populations at the biochemical level.
 Metabolism and biochemistry are explored in this class by investigating deficiency or toxicity manifestations and resulting metabolic and physiological consequences.
 For example, how might someone with vitamin D deficiency be at higher risk for other metabolic conditions?
 Classroom time will explore micronutrient metabolism in depth and provide opportunities to apply the concepts to deepen understanding.
-Prerequisites: NUTR 125, NUTR 323, CHEM 125, CHEM 250 (can be enrolled in CHEM 250 concurrently).
-Required for DPD students.
+Prerequisites: NUTR 125, CHEM 125.

 NUTR 323 Public Health Nutrition: Infancy Through Aging (4)